zzzhehao/sealogsearch/README.md

 ## Build Your Own App

-The source code for the app is under CC-BY-NC-SA licence and available for everyone to use, modify, and re-distribute with appropriate credits, and any kind of commercial use of the code is prohibited.
+The source code for the app is under GNU Affero General Public License and available for everyone to use, modify, and re-distribute with appropriate credits.
+If a modified version is used, the complete source code must be provided publicly available under the same licence.

 ### Sealog Files